-and $\lim_{t\to 1}e^{it\del\pi(x)}v\in \cH^{-\infty}$ exists in the weak-$\ast$-topology, for all $x\in \Omega_\p$. \end{thm*} \textbf{Acknowledgements:} We are very grateful to Karl-Hermann Neeb for his detail-oriented supervision and the many fruitful discussions which helped immensely in the creation of this paper.
-We thank Ricardo Correa da Silva for always lending us his ear, listening to even the stupid ideas, and Bart van Steirteghem for his advice on the algebro geometric aspects of Proposition \ref{coretaSLn} which helped us in finding a conceptual rather than a tedious, explicit proof.
+\end{thm1} \textbf{Acknowledgements:} We are very grateful to Karl-Hermann Neeb for his supervision and the many fruitful discussions.
+We thank Ricardo Correa da Silva for always lending us his ear and Bart van Steirteghem for his advice on the algebro geometric aspects.
+We are also very grateful to Gestur \'{O}lafsson for his suggestion that our methods of the growth of the complexified Iwasawa components also apply to Poisson transforms of distributional sections.
+This research was supported by DFG-grant NE 413/10-2.